LaxarJS/laxar/docs/glossary.md

 ## I18n

-*Internationalization:* LaxarJS allows to broadcast changes to application locales and offers a small set of helpers for selecting the correct localizations from internationalized values.
+*Internationalization:* LaxarJS allows to broadcast changes to application locales and offers a small set of helpers for selecting the correct localization from internationalized values.

 More Information: